 The megacity with a population of over 24 million on Monday began enforcing temporary closed-off management in two phases to track possible infections and curb the spread of the virus.

-Starting from Wednesday, Shanghai will carry out large-scale disinfection lasting one month in key places, such as office buildings, construction sites, transport vehicles, farmers markets and residential communities, according to the press conference.
+Starting from Wednesday, Shanghai will carry out a large-scale disinfection lasting one month in key places, such as office buildings, construction sites, transport vehicles, farm markets and residential communities, according to the press conference.